jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 configurations go in the context file for the AMP.
 That file is called "service-context.xml" and it resides in:

-    $TUTORIAL_HOME/actions-tutorial-repo/src/main/amp/config/alfresco/module/actions-tutorial-repo/context
+    $TUTORIAL_HOME/actions-tutorial-repo/src/main/resources/alfresco/module/actions-tutorial-repo/context

 The file is created for you by the Alfresco Maven SDK.
 Initially, it contains some `bean` elements for some demo classes that are also created by the Alfresco Maven SDK.
+It is safe to delete the demo beans.
+If you deleted the demo Java code that the SDK created, you must also delete the demo beans.

-Add the following `bean` element to the existing list of `beans`:
+Add the following `bean` element to the existing `beans` element:

     <bean id="move-replaced" class="com.someco.action.executer.MoveReplacedActionExecuter" parent="action-executer">
         <property name="fileFolderService">